elliotclowes/learnt.me/Film and TV/Films/Love Actually (2003).md

 ![[love-actually-live-at-usher-hall.jpg|500]]

-My girlfriend knew I liked the film so when in [[Edinburgh]] she surprised me by booking a screening of it with a live orchestra doing the music.
+My girlfriend knew I liked the film so when in [[Edinburgh, Scotland 1]] she surprised me by booking a screening of it with a live orchestra doing the music.

 I'd never seen it with an audience before.
 It enhanced the experience actually, hearing peoples laughter.